mozilla/uniffi-rs/README.md

 }
 ```

-In current hand-written compoinents we use ad-hoc Protobuf messages for this, e.g. the fxa-client
+In current hand-written components we use ad-hoc Protobuf messages for this, e.g. the fxa-client
 component has an `AccountEvent` record for a single event and an `AccountEvents` record for a list
 of them.
 Since we're auto-generating things we'll instead use a more generic, re-useable implementation.

-In the FFI layer, these operate similarly to records, passing back and forth via an opque bytebuffer.
+In the FFI layer, these operate similarly to records, passing back and forth via an opaque bytebuffer.

 When generating the component scaffolding, we'll try to use Rust's rich iterator support to accept
 any iterable as a sequence return value.
 Sequence arguments will arrive as Vecs.